 American Airlines offers an average of nearly 6,700 daily flights to 350 different destinations, making it one of the largest airlines in the world.
-It’s also the founding member of the oneworld alliance, which expands its footprint with other airlines and makes it possible to fly to more than 1,000 destinations and 150 countries around the world.
+It’s also a founding member of the Oneworld alliance, which coordinates its offerings with other airlines and makes it possible to fly to more than 1,000 destinations and 170 countries and territories around the world.

-If you’re looking for an airline that can take you where you want to go, there’s a good chance American Airlines or one of its partners offers the itinerary you are looking for.
+If you’re looking for an airline that can take you where you want to go, there’s a good chance American Airlines or one of its partners offer the itinerary you’re looking for.
 In the meantime, you should also look into joining the American AAdvantage program—and perhaps applying for an American Airlines credit card—which can help you score frequent flyer benefits and rack up airline miles for every trip you take.

 What is American Airlines AAdvantage?

 American AAdvantage is the frequent flyer program of American Airlines.
-Joining this free program gives you the ability to earn miles good for flights to nearly 1,100 destinations around the world, premium cabin upgrades, other types of travel (like vacations, car rentals and hotels) and merchandise.
+Joining this free program gives you the ability to earn miles good for flights to nearly 1,000 destinations around the world, premium cabin upgrades and other types of travel (like vacations, car rentals and hotels).

 You can join the American AAdvantage program for free just by providing information like your name, date of birth, address, email and phone number.
 From there, this program will give you a frequent flyer number that is made up of a combination of letters and numbers.
 You’ll use your frequent flyer number to log into your account, and you’ll also list this information when you book flights with American Airlines and its partners.